A reason to go to Finland?

 The second track "Wounded & bleeding" throws us a big and direct orchestral blast to then leave on more martial feelings.
 The percussions are really well chosen and provide the necessary glue to this track, well done until the end.

-"Heavy Rain" gives me more trouble to properly emvaluate, as it is a track that oscillates between 90's pop, symphonic metal and a growl quite typical of more traditional metal.
+"Heavy Rain" gives me more trouble to properly evaluate since it's a track that oscillates between 90s pop, symphonic metal and a growl quite typical of more traditional metal.
 You add some annoying choirs that don't fit well with the big guitars and you understand my embarrassment.

-"Beyond the distance" gives us a little taste of Metallica, but it does have a little too many layers, but this typically the kind of song that can be played on the radio.
-Not too fat, not too violent, not too quiet,.. which can be listened again without difficulty, of a correct length ... no, frankly, it passes easy !
+"Beyond the distance" gives us a little taste of Metallica, but it does have a bit too many layers, but this is the kind of song that can be played on the radio.
+Not too fat, not too violent, not too long, not too quiet and a song that can be listened to again without difficulty, no, frankly, it passes the radio-friendly test easily!
+The follow-up, "In the dark" starts well, ... but is too radio-friendly for me.
+"Kaamos", is the small instrumental break of the album and is well-timed and very fashionable and quite inspiring despite it's short two-minute runtime.

-My favorite track "Up so high, down so low" the "ballad" of the album.
+My favorite track on this release is "Up so high, down so low" and could be considered the "ballad" of the album.
 Inspiring, almost Eurovision viable given the theme and the quality of the vocals and orchestration.
-A success of the genre!
+A overall huge success for the genre!

-"Dellusion of grandeur", starts with the good old sound of obsolete Synth, ok, but what else does it propose ?
-Well a bpm around 53 to 106 then 212 (I'm not a specialist), a tone very in the air of time, ... some passage (violins + chorus + ...) a little heavy on the mixings but well, ... it passes.
+"Dellusion of grandeur", starts with the good old sound of obsolete synth.
+Ok for me, but what else does it propose?
+Well a bpm that juggles between 53 to 106 and then 212 (I'm no specialist, in this, but the differences are quite vast), a tone very in the air of time... some passages of violins & chorus, a little heavy on the mixings but well... it passes.
 We will note that it is in spite of everything super radiophonic too.

-"Born To be reborn" ... directly we feel the Synth sounds of the 90s ... to believe that the guys were marked by that!
-(A trauma?)
-The voice of Mikko which starts almost in mode "simple minds" ... (a trauma in the childhood it is on!) ...
-Here it is the guitars which for me are a little too much in front at certain moments, but nothing of redhibitory.
-Then, I don't know if it's the sounds or the construction, but, I find that it slips a little too much towards the pop of the years 90-2000, the spoken voice, the synth sounds, the beats, the tone of the sung voice, the sound of the drums at certain moments ... it makes a lot ... but it's not unpleasant, let's just say very disorienting !
+"Born to be reborn" we immediately feel the synth sounds of the 90s and then the voice of Mikko starts almost in Simple Minds mode.
+In this particular track the guitars which are a little too much in front for me at certain moments throughout the track, but nothing is unforgivable here.
+Then, I don't know if it's the mixing or the composition, but, I find that this track slips a little too much towards the pop of the years 1990-2000 due to the spoken voice, the synth sounds, the beats, the tone of the sung voice, the sound of the drums at certain moments it makes a lot... but it's not unpleasant, let's just say it all feels very disorienting, but in a rather positive way!

-"Wrath of god" comes back to a more "normal" tempo in the 126 allowing to have a more human feeling (close to the heart rate) even if the feeling is heavier and deeper, we feel the strength and the testosterone that lack (to my taste) a little in the other tracks.
-To listen to thoroughly for pleasure to the ears!
+"Wrath of god" comes back to a more "normal" tempo in the 126 bpm category allowing to have a more human feeling (close to the heart rate) even if the feeling is heavier and deeper, we feel the strength and the testosterone that's lacking (to my taste) a little in the other tracks.
+This one's a song to listen to thoroughly just to give your ears the pleasure of listening!

 What to think

-First of all, as said above, we feel that they have the experience, that the staff around is competent and that they put the means to achieve it.
+First of all, as said above, we feel that Dead End Finland have the experience, that the production crew around it has competence and that they've put in the means to achieve it.
 It's a fact and it allows to add, if it was still needed, a brick to reach this little touch that makes you say "Oh yes, ... it's professional!"

-So, clearly, yes, we are in the presence of a rather clean band, despite a bit of growl in the background (which tries to add this little bit of testosterone that could be missing) we remain in the mainstream radio as we could play a Metallica (it's good on some radio to play metal to say that they are not too hasbeen)
+So, clearly, yes, we are in the presence of a rather clean band, despite a bit of growl in the background (which tries to add that little bit of testosterone that could be missing) we remain in the mainstream radio as much as we could play a Metallica tune (it's good that Metallica and metal as whole still gets the occassional airplay to give it a bit of mainstream relevancy).

-1: It's airy and quite light and clean, compared to what I was expecting, no heavy stuff and taking in the guts, BUT, on the contrary, it gives more joy, spirit of motivation, will and does not fall into the heavy and repetitive.
-Personally, I still miss a little bit of testosterone, a little bit of fat.
-Maybe a more present and inspired bass guitar playing.
+1: The band's sound is airy and quite light and clean, compared to what I was expecting, no heavy stuff and taking in the guts, BUT, on the contrary, it gives more joy, spirit of motivation and their style doesn't fall into the heavy and repetitive.
+Personally, I still miss a little bit of testosterone, a little bit of tickness.
+Maybe a more present and inspired bass guitar playing could've fixed that.

-2 : It is complex, sometimes too much!
-We feel the musicians behind who are probably a little too perfectionist and who complexify sometimes a little too much, which must give a lot of trouble to the sound engineer behind as on "Delusion of grandeur" where the Synthé fights to exist because it wants to say things all the time but that the title and the layers do not leave him any place so many interesting things to place.
-It shows a real desire and participation of all in the same direction, but ... it puts a little confusion in the subject sometimes.
+2: It's complex and sometimes too much!
+We feel the musicians behind Dead End Finland are probably a little too perfectionist and who complexify their material a little too much sometimes, which must give a lot of trouble to the sound engineer, especially on a track like "Delusion of grandeur" where the synth fights to exist because it wants to say things all the time but the title's multiple layers do not leave him any room so many interesting things to place.
+It shows a real desire and participation of everyone involved to head in the same direction, but it does cause a little confusion sometimes as to what direction they're actually heading for.

-3 : The accents between Metallica and Ramstein are quite varied, which makes it hard to get out of this box and compare.
+3: The accents between Metallica and Rammstein are quite varied, which makes it hard to specify and compare the similarities.
 It's a pity because they bear comparison but in their own style which is neither one nor the other!

-4 : A (too) well done production !
-I know, I often bitch about the production and, for once, you'll call me names, I complain (again) about a production but this time I find it great!
-How can you complain about something well done?
-Simply, by being this type of asshole who also likes a little "controlled imperfection".
-You know that little bit of madness that often messes up everything but sometimes makes the difference!
-Here, it's just about top!
-Nothing to say, especially because I feel the band always wants to add more to make it even better ...
-In fact I applaud internally because with so many musicians tapping in a certain range of frequencies, it must have been super hot to please everyone and ... if I was honest, I should just say bravo and shut the fuck up! ...
+4: A (too) well done production!
+I know, I often bitch about the production (mainly the lack thereof) but this time, I complain (again) about production values but the other way around!
+Although the production on "Victory" is great, it also feels a bit overproduced.
+For me, the ideal production is professional but which still has some "controlled imperfection".
+You know that little bit of madness that often messes up everything but if handled correctly makes the difference!
+Here, it's just about top but I do miss that little roughness!
+Nothing to say, especially because I feel the band always wants to add more to make it even better.
+In fact, I applaud their overall effort because with so many musicians tapping in a certain range of frequencies, it must have been vert hard to please everyone and... if I were to be honest, I should just say bravo and shut the fuck up! ...
 But I'm not here to be nice! :)

 Score: 8,2/10

-PS: A little personal message to the band members, and as I can see they like to move flycases in the steppe, I have a huge flycase lying around in my dining room to put at the end of the garden, ... if they get bored it's with pleasure that I let them this enjoyment :D
+PS: A little personal message to the band members, and as I can see they like moving flycases in the steppe, I have a huge flycase lying around in my dining room to put at the end of the garden, if they get bored it's with pleasure that I let them this enjoyment :D